 NREL works directly with federal agencies, emergency managers, community leaders, and home and business owners to deliver technologies, tools, and long-term energy solutions for each phase of disaster resiliency planning.
 Our comprehensive energy solutions address the full spectrum of multi-jurisdictional resilience planning—before and after disaster strikes.

-NREL's resiliency program offers a broad range of services, including whole-community energy planning, on-site technical assistance, energy-efficiency design and rebuilding strategies, and expert guidance in building a roadmap to resilience for communities preparing for national disasters and the effects of climate change.
+NREL's resiliency program offers a broad range of services, including whole-community energy planning, on-site technical assistance, energy-efficiency design and rebuilding strategies, and expert guidance in building a roadmap to resilience for communities preparing for natural disasters and other potential threats.

-Learn more about NREL is helping local governments and communities committed to climate change preparedness bring together federal agencies, state governments, and local communities to assess and plan for their regionally-specific vulnerabilities and interdependencies associated with the impacts of climate change.
+Learn more about how NREL helps private industry; federal, state, and local governments; tribes; nonprofit organizations; and communities assess and plan for regionally specific vulnerabilities and interdependencies associated with the impacts of potential threats.

-Learn more about how NREL works with city leaders, business owners, and residents to identify ways to incorporate energy efficiency and renewable energy technologies in communities recovering from disaster.
+Learn more about how NREL works with city leaders, business owners, and residents to identify ways to incorporate energy efficiency and renewable energy technologies in communities recovering from natural disasters.

 NREL also provides technical assistance to support international communities, such as American Samoa and Haiti, with incorporating clean energy into disaster resiliency and recovery planning.